Home

 "Good artists copy, great artists steal." - Picasso

 Most principles & doctrine required for the Lethality / Readiness of the individual Close-Combat Soldier in the regular Army actually mirror that of the individual Special Operations Soldier.
-“How do the Rangers do it?” should be a common starting point for most individual-though-platoon tasks & training in every Infantry & Stryker Brigade.
+“How do the Rangers do it?” should be a common starting point for most individual-though-platoon tasks and training processes in every Infantry & Stryker Brigade.
+"This isn't Ranger Battalion" should never be an excuse to not implement the best practices for Lethality & Readiness that still pertain to a unit's mission.
 Proven procedures & training programs from Special Operations Forces, which are constantly evolving, have always been the best answer.
 Our SMEs stay abreast of & adapt our Training / Advising programs to the modern battlefield & equipment and current SOF & Close Combat Force training concepts, tactics, techniques and operating procedures.
 Former SOF & Combat Arms SMEs are the proponent for the most proven-effective Lethality / Combat Readiness Training & TTPs.
 And as the consolidated authority for that expertise, we can proliferate those superior Lethality principles across the entire Close Combat Force.
-Augmenting & capitalizing off Regiment's Charter Time, Charter Counsel is the single, centralized, sole source for the best, most effective Lethality development for the Close-Combat Force.

 Copyright © 2025 Charter Counsel - All Rights Reserved.